Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 > * Master of Science in Computer Science (Financial Computing Stream) @ Hong Kong University
 > * Master of Science in Financial Technology @ Chinese University of Hong Kong {: .prompt-info}
+> * Master of Science in Data Science @ Nanyang Technological University

 > And now I still pursuit for other Graduate Programme:
-> * Master of Science in Digital Financial Technology @ National University of Singapore **Most Wanted!**
 > * Master of Computing (AI Specialisation) @ National University of Singapore
 > * Master of Science in Financial Engineering @ National University of Singapore
-> * Master of Science in Data Science and Machine Learning @ National University of Singapore
-> * Master of Science in Data Science @ Nanyang Technological University
-> * Master of Science in Financial Technology @ Nanyang Technological University
 > * Master of Science in Financial Technology @ Hong Kong University of Science and Technology {: .prompt-tip}